-Each week you will complete a laboratory exercise/assignment either individually or in a small group.
+Each week you will complete a laboratory exercise/assignment either individually or in small groups.
 They will often be in case study or clinical format as if you were performing many of the assessments on your patient/client.
 So acting professional is very important in these situations and will be taken into account for points each week.
-Each assignment must be submitted through Lt to your TA's email or a designated Digital Dropbox on D2L PRIOR to you next scheduled lab session.
-No assignments will be accepted in hard copy unless specified.
-Any lab assignments not received prior to your next lab session day/time will be deducted 2 points immediately and up to 3 additional points every 24 hours thereafter it is not submitted.
-No lab assignments will be accepted > 3 days from due date.
+Each assignment must be submitted through a designated Digital Dropbox on D2L the same day as your scheduled lab session.
+Therefore, time management will be critical in lab.
+No assignments will be accepted in hard copy.
+Any late lab assignments will be deducted as per the grading rubric point structure.
+Lab scores are based not only on correctness of answers which includes appropriate use of key terms, but also on completing all Pre-lab activities, Completeness of labs, Teamwork strategies, Participation, and Time management.
+Points can be deducted from individual scores within any of the above categories.
+No lab assignments will be accepted > 1 week from due date unless there were extenuating circumstances as approved by Instructor of record or TA.
 So that you may keep track of your current status in the course, all assignment grades will visible in D2L gradebook within 1 week of submission date.
 Any delay in posting of grades will be communicated to the students via email.

-Professional Observation Project (100pts)
+Professional Observation Project (80pts)